Finnentrop station: Infrastructure

 A four road roundhouse was built in 1874.
 It was expanded after World War II.
 Around 1921, a 20-metre turntable was added.
 It was partially destroyed in 1944 and it was closed in 1982.
 On 6 February 2010, the roundhouse collapsed, when it was overloaded with snow.
 The carriage-maintenance facility, which had developed after the First World War was also closed.
 The walls of the roundhouse, however, have been retained.
 The depot also had a decontamination facility for cleaning and disinfecting livestock wagons.

 The first mechanical signal box (code name: Fr) was commissioned at the marshalling yard in 1913 and three more were subsequently commissioned: Fs in 1924, Ff in 1928 and Fn in 1937.
 In 2002, the last three were replaced by an electronic interlocking built by Siemens.
 The raised signal box Ff, which is heritage-listed but threatened by demolition, is still preserved and the Fn and Fs signal boxes are heritage-listed by the municipality of Finnentrop.

 Operations

-Finnentrop station is served by the following passenger services (as of 2024):